paulgray01/grocery-chat-bot/README.md

 ## Main Bot

-The main bot will handle all inputs and ouputs from the user.
+The main bot will handle all inputs and ouputs from the user, including translation for queries relating to store or product information.

 See in-depth documentation [here](app/greetings/README.md).

 ## Product & Store Mini-bots

-This mini-bot will handle any question related to product price, stock, nutrition, and store information.
+This mini-bot will handle any question related to product price, stock, nutrition, and more info from Wikipedia, as well as store information.
 The bot first determines what topic is of interest (product or store information) and breaks the user's message down into keywords.
 The bot then compares these words and checks them in order to create the most appropriate response, and returns the response to the main bot.

 See in-depth documentation [here](app/products/README.md).